 Description: This course is equivalent to a two-semester introductory college course in U.S. history.
 Study the cultural, economic, political, and social developments that have shaped the United States from c.
 1491 to the present.
-You will analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
+You'll analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.

-- Time Management
+• Time Management

-- Critical Thinking & Analysis

-- Curiosity & Enjoyment of Learning
+- Critical Thinking & Analysis - Curiosity & Enjoyment of Learning

-- AP World History (Minimum grade of 80%) or World History (Minimum grade of 85%) - Minimum Grade of 85% in English (S1)
+• AP World History Minimum grade of 80% OR World History and Current English Class (S1) Minimum grade of 85% in both